kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## September 22 transcription draft

+Based on the feedback received from classmates on the 17th and from me online (hopefully by the 19th), prepare a complete draft of your [transcription project](as3-trans.html) in notation software.
+By the beginning of class, submit it to me by sharing it via Google Drive.
+(Be sure to follow the *complete* instructions on the transcription project page).
+Also, bring it to class in a form easily readable by a classmate and projectable on the screen.
+(A PDF in Google Drive would be simplest.)

 ## September 17 prep

 Fix any issues noted by your classmate(s) on 9/15.
 Take note of both specific notes/chords/passages *and* any general trends noted that may come up elsewhere.